Algorithmic Trading Concepts for Cryptocurrency Markets

 Recursive completion workflow:

-1. Before implementation, save this exact prompt in docs/AI_PROMPT.md and write docs/PLAN.md with phases, invariants, tests or fixtures, docs to update, and acceptance gates.
+1. Before implementation, save this exact prompt in docs/AI_PROMPT.md (or docs/SPEC.md when that is the project standard) and write docs/PLAN.md with phases, invariants, tests or fixtures, docs to update, and acceptance gates.

 2. Review docs/PLAN.md for missing workflows, unsafe assumptions, product/exchange-specific leakage, unclear state ownership, confirmation or recovery gaps, missing tests, and incomplete docs.
 Update docs/PLAN.md and repeat until one full review pass finds no actionable changes.